The Immunopathology Unit's diagnostic testing includes immunohistochemical, serological studies, flow cytometric analysis and electron microscopy.

 The diagnostic testing includes immunohistochemical, serological studies, flow cytometric analysis and electron microscopy.

-The Diagnostic Molecular Pathology Lab does not perform Immunologic Testing but is formally a part of the Warren 5 Immunopathology Unit including its administrative structure.
+The Center for Integrated Diagnostics (CID) (formerly Diagnostic Molecular Pathology) does not perform immunologic testing but is formally a part of the Warren 5 Immunopathology Unit including its administrative structure.

 - A. John Iafrate, MD, PhD, Medical Director

 - Frederic I. Preffer, PhD, Unit Director